 Click the biospecimens that you want to add to the worklist.
 The biospecimen identifiers appear in the list below.

 Click ADD.
 The search window closes and the biospecimen identifiers appear on the Create/Modify Worklist page.

-To remove a biospecimen from the list on the Create/Modify Worklists page,
+(Optional) To remove a biospecimen from the list on the Create/Modify Worklists page,